 In addition to the internal programs, all contract analytical laboratories are directed by DOE and are expected by EPA to participate in external QA programs.
 The QA programs generate data that are readily recognizable as objective packets of results.
-The external QA programs typically consist of the contract laboratories analyzing a sample of unknown composition provided by various DOE- or EPA-approved proficiencytesting supplier organizations.
+The external QA programs typically consist of the contract laboratories analyzing a sample of unknown composition provided by various DOE- or EPAapproved proficiency-testing supplier organizations.
 The organizations know the true composition of the sample and provide the contract laboratories with a data report on their analytical performance.
 The sources of these programs are laboratories within DOE and the commercial sector.
-The following sections describe the external QA programs.
+The following sections describe the external QA programs in which contract analytical laboratories may be required to participate.